-With more than 30% of teens struggling with an anxiety disorder, mental illness is common among high-schoolers and adolescents.
+Mental health issues are common among high-schoolers and adolescents.
 Teens can have a more difficult time coping with mental illness, as puberty and peer pressure can aggravate symptoms and cause feelings of isolation.
 Anxiety disorders are the most common mental health problem in the United States and can cause disabling symptoms when you avoid treatment.

-Anxiety disorders are highly treatable.
+The good news is that anxiety disorders are highly treatable.
 The first step in the treatment process is to get an accurate diagnosis, which can be done by a psychologist or psychiatrist.
 Medications, such as anti-anxiety medication, can reduce severe symptoms.
 You can use medicines for short-term or long-term management of your symptoms.

 Outpatient programs can offer:

 - EMDR treatment

 Evidence-based therapies help you identify and change negative thoughts, feelings, and behaviors.
 Individual counseling allows you to work with a therapist to cope with triggers of a panic attack, which can make your anxiety easier to manage.
 Another critical benefit of treatment is that it can improve your communication skills.
 It can be challenging to express your emotions, which is why therapy works to enhance your ability to share your needs and struggles with family members, loved ones, and friends.

 Holistic therapies, such as meditation, are excellent coping mechanisms.
 Finding ways to relax and improve your ability to manage stress can reduce the severity of your symptoms.
 During anxiety treatment, your therapist and treatment team will create a personalized plan, as evidence-based and holistic therapies can be combined.